szuniga07/ham/README.md

 periods (or interruptions).
 This gives us 4 options that can be specified using the interrupt and its= arguments.

-Below are examples using the hosprog data for the patient survey and death within 30-days.
+Below are examples using the hosprog data for the patient length of stay (LOS) and death within 30-days.
 The dataset hosp1 will be used for the single group examples.

-We begin by looking at a single group with a single interruption/treatment period and assessing their survey scores.
+We begin by looking at a single group with a single interruption/treatment period and assessing their LOS scores.
 We specify it with: interrupt= 5 and its=“one”.

 ### ITS model 1